 The FDA classifies all medical devices into one of three classes-Class I, Class II or Class III-depending on the degree of risk associated with each medical device and the extent of manufacturer and regulatory control needed to ensure its safety and effectiveness.
 Class I includes devices with the lowest risk to the patient and are those for which safety and effectiveness can be assured by adherence to the FDA's General Controls for medical devices, which include compliance with the applicable portions of the Quality System Regulation("QSR"), facility registration and product listing, reporting of adverse medical events, and truthful and non-misleading labeling, advertising, and promotional materials.
-Class II devices are subject to the FDA's General Controls can include performance standards, post-market surveillance, patient registries and additional conditions set forth in FDA guidance documents.
-While most Class I devices are exempt from the 510(k) pre-market notification requirement, manufacturers of most Class II devices are required to submit to the FDA a pre-market notification under Section 510(k) of the FDCA requesting permission to commercially distribute the device.
-The FDA's permission to commercially distribute a device subject to a 510(k) pre-market notification is generally known as 510(k) clearance.
-Devices deemed by the FDA to pose the greatest risks, such as life-sustaining, life-supporting or some implantable devices are placed in Class III, requiring approval of a PMA application.
+Class II devices are subject to the FDA's General Controls, and special controls as deemed necessary by the FDA to ensure the safety and effectiveness of the device.
+These special controls can include performance standards, post-market surveillance, patient registries and additional conditions set forth in FDA guidance documents.
+While most Class I devices are exempt from the 510(k) pre-market notification requirement, manufacturers of most Class II devices are required to submit to the FDA a pre-market notification under Section 510(k) of the FDCA requesting permission to commercially distribute a device subject to a 510(k) pre-market notification is generally known as 510(k) clearance.
+Devices deemed by the FDA to pose the greatest risks, such as life-susporting or some implantable devices are placed in Class III, requiring approval of a PMA application.
 Some pre-amendment devices are unclassified, but are subject to the FDA's pre-market notification and clearance process in order to be commercially distributed.